-Can landlords say 'No' to cannabis for recreational purposes in my apartment?
+Can landlords say 'No' to recreational marijuana in my apartment?

 What about apartment renters in public housing?